Dickinson-COMP-491-492/website/docs/assignments/PP03-DemoDayPresentation.md

 ### Assignment

 1. As a team, identify contributions that the team has worked on and that have had enough work done on them to make an interesting demonstration.
 2. Determine who will be demonstrating which contributions.
-Ideally demonstrations will occur in pairs.
+Ideally demonstrations will occur in pairs, exceptions for individuals or trios may be granted by the instructor.
    - Note: This assignment is about presentation not technical accomplishments, so it is not required that the demonstration in which you participate be of work that you have done personally.
-You can partner with another member of your team.
+You may partner with another member of your team.
 3. Prepare and deliver a demonstration of a contribution that includes the [Content](#content), and meets the [Requirements](#requirements) and [Criteria](#criteria) as described below.

 #### Content

 The demonstration should strive to tell a cohesive, interesting and engaging story.
 In doing so it should include the following content:
-- a demonstration of the bug/feature/etc that the contribution is aiming to address.
+- an explanation and demonstration of the bug/feature/etc that the contribution is aiming to address.
-- a demonstration of the effect(s) of the contribution.
+- an explanation and demonstration of the effect(s) of the contribution.
 - a presentation of the contribution's code explaining how it implements the effect(s) that were shown.

 #### Requirements

 The following requirements must be met, but are not sufficient to ensure a high quality presentation (see [Criteria](#criteria) below).
 The presentation must:
-- be 9-10 minutes long
+- be 9-10 minutes long.
-- include an additional 3-5 minutes for question and answer.
+- include an additional 3-4 minutes for question and answer.
 - approximately balance the presentation time between speakers.

 #### Criteria